-In the fall of 2007, my husband Kenith had been diagnosed with kidney disease.
-By the spring of 2008, he had renal failure; and to stay alive, he began a rigorous routine of being dialyze three times a week.
+In the fall of 2007, my partner was diagnosed with Kidney Disease, and by the spring of 2008, complete renal failure had occurred.
+To stay alive, he began a rigorous routine of being dialyzed three times a week.

-Unfortunately, dialysis, like any other medical procedure, can make patients susceptible to side effects.
-One of the side effects people may experience is having dry itchy skin caused by a build-up of minerals in the body between dialysis sessions.
+Having dialysis like any other medical procedure can make patients susceptible to having many side effects.
+Unfortunately, one of those side effects is a condition of having excessive dry skin caused by a build-up of minerals in the body between dialysis sessions.

-Although we used humor to ease his frustration of seeing flakes of shedding skin, we also realized that this was a very serious problem.
-Like many others, we tried the recommended brand name lotions and oils.
-The results were merely temporary and the ash would re-appear the same day.
-So I decided to take a course on making oil and started experimenting to create an adequate balance of oil that would work perfectly for his skin.
+Although humor was used to ease the frustration of seeing flakes of skin everywhere, the shedding also made us recognized the seriousness of the problem.
+Like many others, we tried the all of the recommended brand name lotions and oils.
+The results were temporary and his ash would re-appear many times on the same day.

-The turning point was when my niece, Angela, visited California to attend our daughter’s wedding.
-We offered the oil for her to use and after applying it she immediately came rushing out of the shower and praising the oil.
+The turning point came when my niece visited California to attend my daughter’s wedding.
+I offered the oil for her to use and after applying it she immediately came rushing out of the shower praising the way her skin felt.
 For several years, she begged me to start packaging and selling the oil, but I thought that she was just a relative being nice.
 However, she was persistent and continued requesting the “KenGlow” oil with each phone call.
-Finally out of frustration she said, “Your oil isn’t just a good product for people on dialysis, it is also good for regular folks like me too.
+Finally out of frustration she said, “Your oil isn’t just a good product for people on dialysis, it is also good for people like me too.
 This stuff is really good.
 I’m telling you, that you need to sell this.”

 But I was reluctant to start a new business, especially while attending school and being a full-time caregiver to a dialysis patient.
 My busyness with school caused a delay in replenishing the oil for my partner, and so he had to purchase his former expensive over the counter skin care product.
 After several days he complained about his skin’s condition and requested that, “I make some more of his oil.”